Growing Tomatoes: From Seed to Sauce

 - Sow seeds ¼ inch deep in seed-starting mix

-- Keep warm (70-80°F) — a heat mat helps enormously
+- Keep warm (70-80°F).
+A heat mat helps enormously

 - Provide strong light once sprouted